 All the information on your resume should be divided into clear sections.
 This makes your resume easier for employers to scan through and find the information they’re looking for.

-At a minimum, here are the five resume sections you need to include:
+At a minimum, here are the five resume parts you need to include:

 - Contact Information